ds-hub-sochi/sl-techreport/README.md

-## This repository provide possibility for reproductioning results in technical report
+## This repository provide possibility for reproductioning results of sign language technical report

 ### Introduction
 The main approach in our work is to use sequential finetuning on various language datasets